epicframework/EPIC-Core/README.md

 - Allows for the creation of queues and directories
 - Creates transaction receipts to be validated by Manager
 - Facilitates heartbeat generation and monitoring

+## Packages

+Packages are utilized to expand the functionality of the core framework.
+Through Connective, packages are capable of utilizing all information exposed and generated through the core applications as well as generating their own data and exposing different classes of devices.
+Examples of packages are specialized drivers for handling Bluetooth and ZigBee devices and conforming their behaviour to the Mozilla Web of Things-based implementation used for WiFi devices, addtional user interfaces or utilities, or the implementation of data management tools.